MrFFC0CB/absurdly-simple-slider/README.md

 | autoplayInterval | Holds the autoplay interval ID, or null if not running.        | `number`         \| `null`      |
 | isTouchDevice    | Indicates if the device has touch support.                     | `true` \| `false` |
 | sliderOptions    | Object containing all active slider options.                   | `object` |

 ---

+## Behavior Notes

+- The slider rewrites the DOM structure on initialization.
+- Slides are reparented into an internal container.
+- Calling `init()` more than once has no effect.
+- Autoplay pauses when the slider leaves the viewport.

+---